Towards the quantum exceptional series: Main results

 By our assumptions none of the factors in the first form can vanish except possibly $d+\{8\}$.
 If $d+\{8\} = 0$, then by Lemma~\ref{lem:dandtvalues} $[5]b = -\alpha(d+\{8\})= 0$, which implies that $v$ is a $10$th root of unity. \end{proof}

-\begin{remark} Note that $d = v^6+1+v^{-6}$ for $SO(3)_{v^3}$, and $d=P_{G_2}(\zeta_3^{\pm 1} v)$ for $(G_2)_{\zeta_3^{\mp 1} v}$.
-See \S \ref{sec:special-cases} for more on these cases.
+\begin{remark} We will see that $SO(3)_{v^3}$ satisfies a Jacobi relation for $v$ with $d = q^2 + 1 + q^{-2} = v^6+1+v^{-6}$ (Lemma~\ref{lem:SO3q}), and similarly $(G_2)_{\zeta_3^{\mp 1} v}$ in the $7$-dimensional representation satisfies a Jacobi relation with $d=P_{G_2}(q) = P_{G_2}(\zeta_3^{\pm 1} v)$ (Lemma~\ref{lem:G2q}).
+For these categories, the diagrams in Lemma \ref{lem:lin-ind-w} will not be linearly independent.
 It's possible that there are additional degenerate trivalent ribbon categories with those values of $d$ which have these examples as quotients and where the five diagrams are linearly independent. \end{remark}

 As is \S\ref{sec:QGConventions}, let $\HTw$ be the \emph{negative} half twist $\smallfig{\braidcross}$ acting on the $4$-box space.

 \begin{lemma} If $v$ is not a $10$th or $12$th root of unity, and (with $w$ given by Equation~\eqref{eq:change-variables}) $w \neq \pm v^k$ for $k \in \{-3,4\}$, $w \neq \pm \zeta_3^{\pm 1}v^k$ for $k \in \{-1,2\}$, $w \neq \pm i v^k$ for $k \in \{0,1\}$, and $v \neq \pm w^2$, then $\HTw$ acts diagonalizably on the five-dimensional subspace of the $4$-box space spanned by the diagrams from Lemma~\ref{lem:lin-ind-w} with eigenvalues $v^{12}$, $-v^6$, $-1$, $w^2$, and~$\frac{v^2}{w^2}$. \end{lemma} \begin{proof} The first few excluded values guarantee that Lemma~\ref{lem:lin-ind-w} applies.
 Note that $\frac{1}{d} \smallfig{\cupcap}$ and $\frac{1}{b} \smallfig{\drawI}$ are projections and are eigenvectors for $\HTw$ with eigenvalues $v^{12}$ and $-v^6$, respectively.
 We expect three more eigenvalues.
 To find them, we look at the action of $\HTw$ on the image of the projection